 We are not sure when and if we will see smart rings from these companies.
 Just because they have filed patents does not mean they will produce working devices.
 If nothing else, it does show is that they are thinking of exploring the smart ring space.
 But there are already a few quite good options out there such as RingConn and Ultrahuman.

-Movano’s smart ring will be called Evie
+Movano’s smart ring is called Evie

 Evie is actually a play on the word “evidence”.
 Meaning, the ring will deliver trusted evidence.
 To this end the company is in the process of gaining approval from the US Food and Drug Administration (FDA).
 The goal is to ultimately for Evie ring to have Class II designation as a medical device.

-The accompanying smartphone app will spit out easy to understand actionable insights on the data the ring collects.
+The accompanying smartphone app spits out easy to understand actionable insights on the data the ring collects.
 The idea is to link the cause and effect of individual metrics.
 For example, you’ll be able to know how your exercise habits impact your sleep patterns, HRV and more.
 That way you’ll be able to take “a more proactive approach to mitigating the risks of chronic disease.”

 The ring itself is circular, but it is not a solid circle.
 There’s a small gap.
 This appears to be more a design characteristic that allows the ring to expand a little bit over the knuckle.
 It should also help if your finger swells.
 As far as build, Evie is made of metal with a resin inner section.

-In a significant development, Movano’s Evie Ring has recently taken a major step towards becoming one of the first consumer wearable devices to be cleared for clinical use.
-In the past few days, the Evie team has submitted their first 510(k) application to the U.S. Food and Drug Administration (FDA) for medical device clearance.
+Back in August the Evie team has submitted their first 510(k) application to the U.S. Food and Drug Administration (FDA) for medical device clearance.
 This application pertains to Evie’s pulse oximeter, which includes heart rate and blood oxygen saturation (SpO2) data.
 The submission has successfully passed the initial review for completeness and is now under full review by the FDA.

 The Evie Ring has shown promising results in clinical trials, exceeding FDA standards.
 When compared with arterial blood gas data, the ring’s data accuracy resulted in an approximate 2% margin of error, well below the FDA guidance of 3.5% for SpO2.
 In terms of pulse rate accuracy, the Evie Ring demonstrated a margin of error of just 1 beat per minute (BPM), surpassing the FDA’s requirements.